jprknight/blog/_pages/homelab.md

 The one service which is exposed to the internet is running Fail2Ban to ban IP addresses which create too many failed sign in attempts.

-It's not Vault Warden, my personal taste that's more risk than I am willing to take.
+It's not Vault Warden, my personal taste, that's more risk than I am willing to take.
 The trade off I am happy to make is, I can only update passwords when on my local network.

 ## Hardware